Yamavu/PicoMite_User_Manual/src/function/PicoMite_User_Manual_f_.md

 Will search the default Flash Filesystem or SD Card for files and return the names of entries found.

-'fspec' is a file specification using wildcards the same as used by the FILES command.
+´fspec´ is a file specification using wildcards the same as used by the FILES command.
 Eg, "*.*" will return all entries, "*.TXT" will return text files.
 Note that the wildcard *.* does not find files or folders without an extension.

-'type' is the type of entry to return and can be one of:
+´type´ is the type of entry to return and can be one of:
       ALL          Search for all files and directories DIR          Search for directories only
-      FILE         Search for files only (the default if 'type' is not specified) The function will return the first entry found.
+      FILE         Search for files only (the default if ´type´ is not specified) The function will return the first entry found.
 To retrieve subsequent entries use the function with no arguments. i.e. DIR$( ).
 The return of an empty string indicates that there are no more entries to retrieve.